421 4.4.2: Bad Connection

 Common Causes

-• Unstable network connection between the servers
+• A brief internet hiccup between the two servers

 How to Fix This

-• Your mail server retries automatically
+• Your mail server will automatically try to reconnect and finish the delivery

 📋 Real-World Example Messages